-By default Web Deploy sets the ACL of the ASPNet IUSR to read only.
-To prevent this from causing problems when you publish your application, make one of the following changes (depending on which version of Visual Studio you are using).
+By default, Web Deploy sets the ACL of the ASPNet IUSR to read only.
+To prevent this from causing problems when you are publishing your application, make one of the following changes ( depending on which version of Visual Studio you are using ).

 If you have already used Web Deploy to publish your site, please contact support and ask them to reset your ASPNet IUSR's ACL permission.